HOME of Institute of Caribbean Studies

 RESPECT MY VOTE

-ICS will partner with the Hip Hop Caucus to promote Respect my Vote Voter Education Campaign in the Caribbean American Community.
+In 2012 ICS partnered with the Hip Hop Caucus to promote Respect my Vote Voter Education Campaign in the Caribbean American Community.

 CENSUS 2010